PelicanPlatform/training-client/README.md

 The first column of this file is the station ID that is used as the name of the csv file.
 For example, if the station ID is `USW00014837`, the name of the csv file is `USW00014837.csv`.

+Climate data by station is organized by `csv/by_station/<stationID>.csv`, so the Pelican URLs for indvidual csv files are `osdf:///aws-opendata/us-east-1/noaa-ghcn-pds/csv/by_station/<stationID>.csv`.
-In turn, that leads to a Pelican URL of `osdf:///aws-opendata/us-east-1/noaa-ghcn-pds/csv/by_station/USW00014837.csv`.
+Altogether, that leads to a Pelican URL of `osdf:///aws-opendata/us-east-1/noaa-ghcn-pds/csv/by_station/USW00014837.csv`.

 Next, download one of these files.
 What is the command you should use?